daikis12/group-8/README.md

 # Barriers Across Borders
 ### by Daiki Saito, Siew Fen Eow (Angeline), Lindsey Mardona
 > We want to acknowledge that finding career opportunities in United States as an international student is significantly difficult due to the restriction of their immigration status.
-Therefore, we hope that our platform promote international students a sense of belonging when they are in United States and help them navigate through the difficult challenges of finding postgraduate opportunities as an international student.
+We hope that our platform promote international students a sense of belonging when they are in United States and help them navigate through the difficult challenges of finding postgraduate opportunities as an international student.
 Therefore, we are interested in providing a platform for international students, where they can share their career-related experiences and offer advice to current and future international students.
 >
 > Live demo [here](https://lindseymardona.github.io/group-8/final/index.html).